papanito/free-dev-resources/README.md

 - **[RedHat Linux]**, while CentOS Linux provided a no-cost Linux distribution, no-cost RHEL also exists today through the [Red Hat Developer program](https://developers.redhat.com/rhel8).
 You need a [Individual Developer subscription](https://developers.redhat.com/rhel8)<sup>[redhat-linux]</sup>

   - Features:
-    -  RHEL can be used in production for up to 16 systems
+    -  RHEL can be used in production for up to 16

 ## Additional Info

 ### Author Information